-This revised strategy was developed in consultation with departments across Council, and demonstrates to Ku-ring-gai residents and stakeholders how Council's asset portfolio continues to support the service delivery needs of the community both now and into the future (10 years).
-The revised strategy also includes an updated Asset Management Improvement Plan (consistent with best practice) to ensure that organisational practices and procedures are continually improved.
+Council's Asset Management Strategy was developed in consultation with departments across Council, and demonstrates to Ku-ring-gai residents and stakeholders how Council's asset portfolio continues to support the service delivery needs of the community both now and into the future (ten years).
+The strategy includes an Asset Management Improvement Plan (consistent with best practice) to ensure that organisational practices and procedures are continually improved.

-The revised strategy includes the current condition and value of all assets; the preferred condition and level of service of all assets; and the systems, resources, processes and financing options to achieve the preferred condition and level of service.
+The strategy includes the current condition and value of all assets; the preferred condition and level of service of all assets; and the systems, resources, processes and financing options to achieve the preferred condition and level of service.